Dynamic bursting to a cloud service

 - the primary location is configured to overflow to the cloud overflow location "Bursting Europe"

-- the "AWS burst" location contains 2 overflow nodes, each with a capacity of 20 connections.
+- the "Bursting Europe" location contains 2 overflow bursting nodes, each with a capacity of 20 connections.

 |Primary location: London||Dynamic bursting activity||Cloud overflow location: Bursting Europe|